danivideda/danivideda/README.md

 - ⚡ Fun fact: ...
 -->

-So this is a new README file that will be use to describe yourself, more like a bio of yourself.
+So this is a new README file that can be use to describe yourself or for your bio.

 Cool cool..